web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

----
-layout: page
-title: testdriver.js Tutorial
+# testdriver.js Tutorial
-order: 8.6
----

-# Adding new commands to testdriver.js
+Adding new commands to testdriver.js

 ## Assumptions
 We assume the following in this writeup: